 There are a variety of reasons why a refrigerator is not cooling.
-If you would like to spare yourself some time and hassle, give Philly Appliance Repair a call for refrigerator repair in Philadelphia, PA.
+If you would like to spare yourself some time and hassle, give Infinity Appliance Repair a call for refrigerator repair in Philadelphia, PA.
 Our repairmen are happy to come out and troubleshoot the cooling issue and correct it for you.

 When a refrigerator is no longer cold, it’s time to figure out what the issue could be.
 A lot of times it is something as simple as a good coil cleaning.
 But, with modern fridges, they are manufactured with a variety of sensors as well.